 Vince grew up in Strafford, PA, a suburb of Philadelphia where his father was executive vice president of Girard Bank.
 Following Malvern Prep, Vince accepted a Naval ROTC scholarship to the College of the Holy Cross where he claims, with some amusement, to have been "the lowest" of only five math majors.
-Upon graduation and commission in the Navy, Vince trained as a naval aviator in Pensacola, Meridian, and then Corpus tour, the Fureys' first child was born, and it was three months before Vince was able to see her.
+Upon graduation and commission in the Navy, Vince trained as a naval aviator in Pensacola, Meridian, and then Corpus Christi.
+After receiving his wings, he was temporarily assigned to Aviation Maintenance Officer School in Memphis where he met, and later married, Peggy Tate.
+On completion, he received orders to Fighter Squadron VF-24 in San Diego and flew two combat tours of duty during Viet Nam.
+In the last tour, the Fureys' first child was born, and it was three months before Vince was able to see her.
 Following active duty, he joined the Naval Reserve and was later recalled to active duty during the Pueblo Affair.